 However, some CCRCs offer à la carte services like housekeeping and medication management that you have to pay extra for.
 Your monthly charge may also increase if and when you transition to a higher level of care.

-Once you have completed all of your in-person tours and had conversations regarding money, give yourself time to think.
+Once you've completed all in-person tours and had conversations regarding finances, give yourself time to think.
 Sit down with your checklist and notes, determining which communities satisfied your wants, needs, and budget.

 Imagine Yourself at Havenwood Heritage Heights

-To see our community for yourself, contact us today.
-You can also talk to a member of our friendly staff by calling us at 888-929-8381.
+Ready to explore your retirement options?
+Contact us today to schedule a tour and see our community for yourself.
+You can also talk to a member of our friendly staff by calling 888-929-8381.